 Q: What is included in the price?

 A: The price always includes accommodation, bedding and all meals.
 Free staff places are offered on a ratio of 1:10.
-The Mon-Fri price also includes a full programme of tutored arts activities.
+The Monday-Friday price also includes a full programme of tutored arts activities.
 The price does not include transport to and from the centre, or insurance.
+Non tutored school holiday weeks are also available at a reduced cost.

 Q: What will the group be doing during the activities?

 A: We liaise closely with you to tailor the course content to your requirements.
-Most school groups will select a theme for their course (usually linked to their curriculum) and we will assign a Lead Tutor to be the main point of contact with regard to planning the programmed arts activities.
-Tuition is included in all Mon-Fri Arts Weeks and can be provided for weekend bookings at an additional charge.
+Most school groups will select a theme for their course (usually linked to their curriculum, but it doesn’t have to be) and our Senior Tutor will be the main point of contact with regard to planning the programmed arts activities.
+Tuition is included in all Monday-Friday Arts Weeks and can be provided for weekend bookings for an additional charge.
 Please explore our website to discover more about the activities and facilities that will be available to your group – we believe that it will be a unique and unforgettable experience for everyone.

 Q: What about dates and prices?

-A: Prices and availability are listed on this website, but do also contact us on 01889 270225 to discuss your requirements.
+A: Prices and availability are listed on this website, but do also contact us on 01889 270225 or email us at firstname.lastname@example.org to discuss your requirements.

 Q: How secure is Ingestre Hall?